fiatconnect/specification/fiatconnect-api.md

 `amountProvided` refers to the amount of fiat or crypto that the user has provided for the transfer. `amountReceived` refers to the amount of crypto or fiat that the server will be crediting to the user. `fee`, if present refers to the fee, if any, associated with the transfer, denominated in fiat or crypto, depending on the transfer type. `fee` is given as a string-ified numerical amount (e.g. `"1.0"`).

+If the queried transfer represents a transfer in, and if the transfer has progressed to the point where the provider has sent crypto funds to the user, the `txHash` field MUST be present, and represent the hash of the transaction in which the provider sent the user crypto funds.
+The `txHash` MUST correspond to a valid transaction hash on the Celo blockchain, and its syntax must match the following regex: `/^0x([A-Fa-f0-9]{64})$/`;
+namely, it must be exactly the string `0x` followed by 64 hexadecimal characters.

 ###### 3.4.4.3.3.2.
 Failure